rs1555229232

 Variant summary

-The NM_006231.4(POLE):c.1021-26_1045delinsGTTCTACACC variant causes a splice acceptor, coding sequence, intron change involving the alteration of a conserved nucleotide.
+The ENST00000537064.5(POLE):n.*68-26_*92delCTCTGACTGCTGTGACTTGGGTTCAGGCTCATCTGATCCAAAGGTGGTTTGinsGTTCTACACC variant causes a splice region, non coding transcript exon change involving the alteration of a conserved nucleotide.
 The variant was absent in control chromosomes in GnomAD project.
+It is difficult to determine the true allele frequency of this variant because it is of type DEL_BIG, and the frequency of such variant types in population databases may be underestimated and unreliable.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).

 Frequency